CORN HYBRIDS WITH ROUNDUP READY 2 TECHNOLOGY - ANNUAL WEEDS

-- Utilize the recommended label rate for the most difficult to control weed in your field.
-Avoid tank-mixtures with other herbicides that reduce this product’s efficacy (through antagonism), or tank mixture recommendations that encourage application rates of this product below the label recommendations.
+- Use the application rate for the most difficult to control weed in your field.
+Avoid tank mixtures with other herbicides that reduce the efficacy of this product (through antagonism), or with ones that encourage application rates of this product below those specified on the label.

 - Control weed escapes and prevent weeds from setting seeds.